chris5zk/chris5zk/README.md

 🐾 Who am I ?
 ---
-I am a student from CCUEE now, and become a graduate student in NYCU AI soon🔜
+I was a student from CCUEE before, and now become master student in NYCU AI system.
 - 🔎 AI developer of Computer Vision Fields.
 - 🙉 A newbie of Discord Bot developement.
 - 🌐 Front-end and Back-end website worker.